LovaByLoum/telma-ddr/wp-content/plugins/new-user-approve/readme.txt

 = Why am I not getting the emails when a new user registers? =

 The New User Approve plugin uses the functions provided by WordPress to send email.
 Make sure your host is setup correctly to send email if this happens.

 = How do I customize the email address and/or name when sending notifications to users? =

 This is not a function of the plugin but of WordPress.
 WordPress provides the *wp_mail_from* and *wp_mail_from_name* filters to allow you to customize this.
 There are also a number of plugins that provide a setting to change this to your liking.

 * [wp mail from](http://wordpress.org/extend/plugins/wp-mailfrom/)
 * [Mail From](http://wordpress.org/extend/plugins/mail-from/)

-= Why is the password reset when approving a user? =

-The password is generated again because, by default, the user will not be aware of their password.
-By generating a new password, the email that notifies the user can also give them the new password just like the email does when receiving your password on a regular WordPress install.
-At approval time, it is impossible to retrieve the user's password.

-There is a filter available (new_user_approve_bypass_password_reset) to turn off this feature.

 = What happens to the user's status after the plugin is deactivated? =

 If you deactivate the plugin, their status doesn't matter.
 The status that the plugin uses is only used by the plugin.
 All users will be allowed to login as long as they have their username and passwords.

+= Are there any known issues with the New User Approve plugin? =

+We are aware of a few issues with multisite
+1. The status filters on users.php do not work correctly
+2. The bubble that shows next to the users link to show the number of pending users does not show

 == Screenshots ==